moq-wg/warp-streaming-format/draft-ietf-moq-warp.md

 Each record consists of a JSON Object containing the following required fields:

 * A timeline reference, which MUST be either 't' for wallclock time, 'g' for Group ID or 'm' for Media PTS.
-Typically only one timeline reference is included in each record, although multiple timeline entries may exist within a record, as long as they express temporal consistency.
-Event timelines SHOULD use the same timeline indexing for each record.
+Only one of these index values may be used within a record.
+Event timelines SHOULD use the same timeline index type for each record.
 The definitions for wallclock time, GroupID and Media PTS are identical to those defined for media timeline payload {{mediatimelinepayload}}.
 * A 'type' field, which is a String defining the type of data contained within the data field.
 Types are defined by the application provider.
 * A 'data' Object, whose structure is defined by the 'type' value.